 METRA trains and rail systems use tracks crossing under Roosevelt Road to and from Union Station.

 “Power Forward.”
-One of my favorite photographs is of this Union Pacific locomotive providing thousands of horsepower to a TTX- rolling stock train moving west through Lombard, Illinois.
+One of my favorite photographs is of this Union Pacific locomotive providing thousands of horsepower to a TTX- rolling stock train moving east through Lombard, Illinois.

 METRA trains frequent the crossing at N. Clinton, just south of Kinzie Street.
 This is a great place to see the MARS lights of trains approaching from the west; sometimes two trains pass and make a great video or still photograph, and even better, sometimes the engineers sound the magnificent air chimes of the K5LA and Nathan P5 series.